coldsofttech/pyawsopstoolkit/readme/EXCEPTIONS.md

 - `__init__(self, role_arn: str, exception: Optional[Exception] = None) -> None`: Constructor for the AssumeRoleError
   class.

+## SearchAttributeError

+Custom exception class for AWS Ops Toolkit.
+This exception is typically raised when either invalid attributes are provided or key attributes are missing.

+### Methods

+- `__init__(self, role_arn: str, exception: Optional[Exception] = None) -> None`: Constructor for the
+  SearchAttributeError class.

 ## ValidationError

 Custom exception class for AWS Ops Toolkit.
 This exception is typically raised when validation fails.